jro31/jethro-codes/_articles/my-story.md

 The reason, or one of the reasons I chose Bali, was that being as stressful as I was anticipating it'd be, being a stone's throw from the beach would be a God-send in keeping you sane.

-Not being in London would also mean that I could find some accommodation right by the campus, and the cost of living would be so much lower than the other cities I was considering (Barelona and Tel Aviv).
+Not being in London would also mean that I could find some accommodation right by the campus, and the cost of living in Bali would be so much lower than the other cities I was considering (Barcelona and Tel Aviv).

-My main fear though, was that being the holiday destination that it is, people would come to the bootcamp and to them it would be a holiday, and I'd find myself working with some very unmotivated peers.
+My main fear countering these benefits, was that being the holiday destination that it is, people would come to the bootcamp and to them it would be a holiday, and I'd find myself working with some very unmotivated peers.

 So I had a few 'come to Jesus' moments with myself before I left Bangkok, where I really focussed my mind on what I wanted from this, and how I wanted it to go, promising that I wouldn't be swayed by the actions of others.